AniketYadav17/100DaysOfCode/README.md

 ## Day 3:
 ### Data Science:
 - Created an ML project that predicts the price of houses. (https://boston-house-predic.herokuapp.com/)
-- Implemented a Logistic Regression from scratch.
+- Studied and implemented a Logistic Regression.

 ### DSA:
 - Solved 2 array problems on leetcode.